miraclewkf/SENet-PyTorch/README.md

-## This is the PyTorch implement of SENet
+## This is the PyTorch implement of SENet (train on ImageNet dataset)

 Paper: [Squeeze-and-Excitation Networks](https://arxiv.org/pdf/1709.01507.pdf)